dmkskd/sql-shader/README.md

 A browser-based SQL shader editor that uses database engines as pixel shaders.

 Write SQL queries that run on every frame to generate real-time, procedural graphics.
 The application is designed to be a coding tool for exploring the performance and capabilities of different database engines on cpu-bound queries.

+If you are familiar with [Shadertoy](https://www.shadertoy.com/) - that's Shadertoy, in SQL.

 It currently supports two database engines:
 *   **DuckDB-WASM**: Runs entirely in the browser using WebAssembly.
 No server required!
 Can run your on phone as well!